 That isn’t quite going to cut it for Riot Games’ biggest frontlines IP, especially since the arrival of Windows 11 to the forefront of the gaming world.
 Newer iterations of Microsoft Windows come out on a scheduled basis, so it’s definitely worth looking into those.

-In the case that you’re not aware of the eligibility requirement of Microsoft’s latest new operating system, take a look at their official blog post for more information.
+In case you’re not aware of the eligibility requirement of Microsoft’s latest new operating system, please take a look at their official blog post for more information.
 In other news, Windows 10 also works pretty well for most League of Legends players, but make sure you’re on the latest updated version for it.

 The latter will continue to receive constant support from the side of the developers until October 2025, so we’re sorted for now.